Stal0306/Airplane-Ticketing-System/README.md

-- As a user, I want to be able to make an account with the system, where I enter my personal information.
+- As a user, I want to be able to and an account in the system, where I enter my personal information.
 - As a user, I want to be able to view the ideal flight to various destinations  around the world.
 - As a user, I want to be able to book the flight of my choice.
 - As a user, I want to be able to add additional baggages.